davidoskky/ncancel/README.md

 ## Features
 Real-Time Updates: The job list is automatically refreshed every 2 seconds.

 Job Cancellation: Cancel jobs directly from the interface.

 Error Handling: Displays errors (e.g., unable to fetch jobs).

+The working directory of the selected job is displayed on the bottom of the screen.